Tyco Toys: Public company

 In May 1992, Tyco purchased the Matchbox brand of scale model cars for $106 million.
 The acquisition helped the company expand in international markets, such as England and Germany.
 Tyco also purchased the Illco Toy Company in June, bringing Illco's extensive line of toys based on the children's show Sesame Street to Tyco.
 It then put a greater emphasis on licensing popular characters from other companies.
 Later that year, Tyco signed a 10-year licensing agreement with Children's Television Workshop and Illco became the Tyco Preschool subsidiary.
 The company consolidated its domestic packing and distribution operations near Portland, Oregon by closing its plant in Moorestown, New Jersey at the end of the year.
 Tyco had sales of $769 million in 1992.
-In the mid-1990s, as a bigger toy company, company headquarters was moved to Mt.
-Laurel, New Jersey.
+In the mid-1990s, as a bigger toy company, company headquarters was moved to Mount Laurel, New Jersey.

 In the 1990s, the company also branched out with other toys such as airplanes.
 Its hit toy of 1990 was a set of small quintuplet dolls, called the Quints, developed by Bernard Loomis.
 With a growing stable of accessories, it had generated $20 million after 10 months on the market.
 It made a hit in 1991 with their Disney's Little Mermaid dolls that were released in conjunction with the movie.
 In 1993, Tyco became the first company to license Looney Tunes characters from Warner Bros.
 It also created the Power Plug, a third-party accessory that added turbo features and macros to a Sega Genesis or Super Nintendo game controller.

 After 1993, Tyco exited the model train business.
 Gary Baughman was brought in as president in October 1994 and restructured the company.
 Tyco moved away from television and movie-related toy lines, refocusing the company on its classic offerings.
 The firm raised $96 million in a stock offering to pay down $40 million of debt.
 However, Tyco remained a distant third behind Mattel and Hasbro, bringing in $709.1 million in 1995.
 International operations were also consolidated into one central office in Belgium with satellite offices throughout Europe.
 However, the firm's overseas activity never rose above 25% of total sales.
 By 1996, Tyco had suffered three years of losses totalling $135.5 million.

 Tyco's Sesame Street line increased dramatically in popularity in 1996, when the plush doll Tickle Me Elmo became the most sought-after toy of the Christmas season.
 The toy was released that July, with the company expecting to sell around 400,000 units.
 By December, Tyco had its four factories in China scrambling to produce 1 million units before Christmas.